Advice for Americans Buying Real Estate in France

 Is French Real Estate a Good Investment?

-Real estate prices in Paris have increased by 23% in the last 5 years, growing from an average €8,368/sqm in 2015 to €10,288€/sqm in winter 2019, of course that was before the pandemic but prices have held up wlell at around 7/8% for old apartments in the capital.
-And prices have increased in most rural areas boosted by French and european professionals looking for peace and fresh air in the countryside, as well as shortage of new homes to sell.
+Real estate prices in Paris have increased in the last few years, growing from an average €8,368/sqm in 2015 to €9,518€/sqm in spring 2024, prices have held up well at around 7/8% for old apartments in the capital.
+And prices have also been reducing in most rural areas, but less than Paris and the Ile de France, at -4.4% year on year.

-Why is the Healthcare System So Good?
+Is the French Healthcare System Good?

 France has a longer life expectancy, a lower infant mortality rate and a higher doctor/resident ratio than the United States.
 The focus on preventative care means that patients are less likely to return for follow-up appointments.